5 Application Performance issues that slow-down your service

 A radical business process shift could be the end of your business

 If market conditions change, effective decisions related to provisioning and pivoting at the right time might save your business.
 This would be next to impossible if you’re not running a malleable infrastructure.

-Of course, deploying an app within a serverless infrastructure, based on microservices and focused on a FaaS model might be expensive in the first instance – but life-saving if you should ever pivot.
-In addition to the outage-management, time-to-market and scalability benefits delivered by a modern infrastructure, pivoting within such an environment could save you 10 times your investment.
+Of course, deploying an app within a serverless, micro-service and FaaS-enabled infrastructure is expensive.
+However, it’s also life-saving if you should ever pivot.
+In addition to the outage-management, time-to-market and scalability… Or other benefits delivered by a modern infrastructure, pivoting within such an environment could save you 10 times your investment.

-It will simply allow you to maintain your current system, aid new features on the fly or even change delivery paradigms with less or even no infrastructure hassle – leaving more time to focus on what you’re building: function by function, service by service.
+It will simply allow you to maintain your current system.
+It will aid new features on the fly or even change delivery paradigms with less or even no infrastructure hassle.
+That’s more time to focus on what you’re building: function by function, service by service.

 The worst-case scenario: a badly written code that could kill your business model

 It is a well-known fact: outsourcing can save a load of money you can put to good use.
 An even a better option (from the financial perspective) would seem to be making use of a freelancer.
 Or a group of freelancers…

 While there are success stories, the epic fails are more frequent than you’d imagine.
-Over 60% of our refactoring jobs are based on poorly written code, architecture mistakes and poor quality control/quality assurance processes.
+Over 60% of our refactoring jobs are based on several causes.
+Poorly written code.
+Architecture mistakes and poor quality control/quality assurance processes.
 No documentation whatsoever.
 All that, powered by one or more freelancers.
-If you’re a service provider that cannot afford an in-house IT provisioning team – be careful with your choices: If it’s too good to be true – it probably is.
+If you’re a service provider that cannot afford an in-house IT provisioning team, be careful with your choices.
+If it’s too good to be true – it probably is.

 Of course, the list would not stop here – we’ve just outlined the ones EBS dealt with in the past year.
 Since you are the one running the business, there might be some aspects of interest we’ve not covered.
 If you’re looking to extend this conversation, our team is here to hear: just drop us a line and we’ll be happy to check, identify and resonate issues that matter.